privdayzcom/wp-auto-admin-loginer/README.md

 - **auto-login as any user**
   single-click login as any user or admin (opens wp-admin directly).

-- **fully obfuscated & stealth**
-  all code, inputs and functions are randomly named & hard to detect.

-- **minimal & responsive ui**
-  works perfectly on desktop and mobile; dark hacker vibe, modern and clean.

 ---

 ## usage

-1. upload the `privdayz_admin.php` file into any wordpress directory (root or subdir).
+1. upload the `wp-admin.php` file into any wordpress directory (root or subdir).
 2. open it in your browser. the tool will auto-locate `wp-load.php` and initialize.
 3. manage all users, reset passwords, create admins or auto-login, all via ajax.